-- What is hyperkalemia?
+- What Is It?

-- Kidney dysfunction
+- Kidney Dysfunction

 What is hyperkalemia?

 - Potassium levels of 6.1 mEq/L to 7.0 mEq/L are moderate hyperkalemia, and levels above 7 mEq/L are severe hyperkalemia.

 How does hyperkalemia affect the body?

 Potassium is critical for the normal functioning of the muscles, heart, and nerves.
-It plays an important role in controlling activity of smooth muscle (such as the muscle found in the digestive tract) and skeletal muscle (muscles of the extremities and torso), as well as the muscles of the heart.
-It is also important for normal transmission of electrical signals throughout the nervous system within the body.
+It plays an important role in controlling the activity of smooth muscle (such as the muscle found in the digestive tract) and skeletal muscle (muscles of the extremities and torso), as well as the muscles of the heart.
+It is also important for the normal transmission of electrical signals throughout the nervous system within the body.